 D. ROLES AND RESPONSIBILITY

 This policy is based on the honesty and integrity of the traveler.
 Travelers are expected to exercise good judgment when incurring travel costs, regardless of funding source.
 Business travel expenses will be paid by USNH if they are reasonable, properly authorized, appropriately documented with a distinct, compelling business purpose descriptive enough to clearly demonstrate a benefit to USNH, and within the guidelines of this policy.
 Costs should not be lavish or extravagant but should be prudent, exercising the fiduciary responsibility entrusted in all USNH employees by the state, students, governmental and non-government sponsors, donors, and others who provide resources to USNH.
 All monies reimbursed will be for the lowest reasonable cost of travel given the circumstances and substantiated with receipts (see Procedure 07-004 Travel Expense Reimbursment, section B).
 No portion of costs associated with personal travel will be paid by USNH.
 Travelers are responsible for familiarizing themselves and complying with this policy.
 The USNH Financial Services Office is responsible for oversight of travel policies, procedures, and travel expenditures.
-The campus grants/Sponsored Programs office determines which travel expenditures are reimbursable under a Sponsored program.
-These departments, along with the USNH Financial Services Office may delegate this responsibility to campus Business/Finance Offices or their designated Service Centers as they deem appropriate.
+The Support Team for the Administration of Research (STAR) or campus research office until transition to STAR has been completed determines which travel expenditures are reimbursable under a Sponsored program.

 a.
 Individuals traveling and employees who make travel arrangements or prepare reimbursement requests on a traveler’s behalf are responsible for complying with this policy and related procedures.

 b.
 All travel reimbursement requests must be submitted within a reasonable time as defined in section C of Procedure 07-004 Travel Expense Reimbursement.
-Travelers are responsible for correctly completing forms, including providing a clear statement of business purpose and submitting all appropriate supporting documentation as described in Procedure 07-004 Travel Expense Reimbursement.
+Travelers are responsible for correctly completing forms, including providing a clear statement of business purpose and submitting all appropriate supporting documentation to the USNH Financial Operations Center (FOC) as described in Procedure 07-004 Travel Expense Reimbursement.
 By submitting a travel reimbursement request, the traveler indicates that they were traveling on USNH business, the request does not include any personal expenses, and the amount has not and will not be reimbursed to the traveler from any other source(s).

 c.
 The traveler is responsible for the cancellation of any reservations (hotel, airfare, ground transportation, etc.) if a trip is canceled.
 USNH is not responsible for any charges or penalties resulting from the traveler's failure to give proper notice of cancellation.
 Travelers should request and record the cancellation number in case of a billing dispute.